Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/100_Series/113_MP_SessionMgmt/ReadMe.txt

 113_MP_SessionMgmt implements the following high-level steps:
 + Passes user credential through command line arguments
 including:
--username machine ID to perform authorization with the token service (mandatory).
+-username machine ID to perform authorization with the token service (mandatory for V1 password credentials).
--password password to perform authorization with the token service (mandatory).
+-password password to perform authorization with the token service (mandatory for V1 password credentials).
 -clientId client ID to perform authorization with the token service (mandatory).
+ For V1 password credentials:
  You can generate and manage client Ids by using the Eikon App Key Generator.
  This is found by visiting my.Refinitiv.com, launching Eikon, and searching for "App Key Generator".
 Eikon login is required to generate clientID.
+ For V2 client credentials:
+ This is the service account.
--takeExclusiveSignOnControl <true/false> the exclusive sign on control to force sign-out for the same credentials (optional).
+-clientSecret clientSecret for authorization with the token service(mandatory for V2 client credentials) -takeExclusiveSignOnControl <true/false> the exclusive sign on control to force sign-out for the same credentials (optional).
+ This is only used for V1 password credential logins.
+It is not used for V2 client credentials.
 -websocket Use the WebSocket transport protocol (optional).
 -tokenURL URL to perform authentication to get access and refresh tokens (optional).
 -serviceDiscoveryURL URL for RDP service discovery to get global endpoints (optional).